EngineersNeedArt/Anna-Analog-Computer/Anna MAIN Pixie/README.md

 <img src="images/Anna (MAIN, Vertical Meters).png" alt="Vertical Meters screenshot" width="240">
 </div>

 The default metering mode consists of five moveable, vertical meters and a fixed red index line.
 They are labeled 1 though 5 and correspond to the inputs on **MAIN**, **SRC1** through **SRC5**.
 The *options button* allows you to toggle the number of inputs displayed from the 5 down to just 1.
+Overload is represented by the labels flashing.

 ### Sweep Meters